Search:

 Many flora and fauna species have evolved over thousands of years and may not have the ability to adapt to what will be a rapidly changing climate.
 A climate that is hotter and drier will lead to other indirect impacts such as changes to natural fire and flooding regimes.

-Our native vegetation will play a significant role in climate change mitigation, through its role in carbon sequestration, so any threats are serious.
-We need to help flora and fauna populations adapt to climate change, as well as create more resilient landscapes.
+Our native vegetation will play a significant role in climate change mitigation, through its role in carbon sequestration but also in helping our landscapes become more resilient to climate change.
+We need to help flora and fauna populations adapt to a changing climate, as well as create more climate adaptive landscapes.

 Waterways